karimelmel/karimelmel.github.io/_posts/2020-09-25-cloudformer-review-part-1.markdown

 - Installing and configuring all dependencies
 - Installing CloudFormer
 - Generating a self-signed certificate
-- Configurring the web service with the password provided in the template
+- Configuring the web service with the password provided in the template
 - Starting the web service

 ## Accessing the web service
 Once the stack is launched, the server is exposing a Basic Authentication endpoint over https through its public interface

 ![](/image/auth.jpg)

 The username/password provided in the stack will give you access the the interface through SSH.